Claudette Hobbart

 Rosa replied with her usual patience, “You’re tired.
 I understand why you need to vent.
 It’s a frustrating situation.”

 “OK, but now you’re giving up?
-Please don’t give up.
-Oh, God.
-You’re not going to quit, are you?
-This job is impossible, but I need it.
+Please don’t give up.”
+Naomi started getting worked up, “This job is impossible, but I need it.
 If you quit, there’s no way they keep me around.”

 Rosa smiled, “I’m not giving up and I’m not quitting.
 But we have been working very long hours.
 The best thing we can do now is get some rest, I think.”

 “OK,” replied Naomi.
-She didn’t sound fully convinced.
+She didn’t sound convinced.

-“I’ll meet you back here tomorrow at 9:30,” said Rosa.
+“I’ll meet you back here tomorrow at 9:00,” said Rosa.
 “If we’re lucky, we’ll have some better ideas after a good night’s rest.”

 “Are you sure?” asked Naomi.